deltachat/deltachat-android/docs/f-droid.md

 - <https://monitor.f-droid.org/builds>
-  shows F-Droid's overall build status, if Delta Chat shows up at "Need updating" or "Running", things are working as expected :)
+  shows F-Droid's overall build status, if Delta Chat shows up at "Need updating" or "Running", things are working as expected. :)

 - <https://f-droid.org/repo/com.b44t.messenger_VERSIONCODE.apk>
   (with VERSIONCODE = 537 or so) links to successfully built apk